Vocational Nursing LVN

 • Cooperates with members of the interdisciplinary health care team to provide optimum, evidence-based, safe care to patients.

-In addition to the college's admission requirements, students must also apply for admission to the Vocational Nursing Program and attend a Pre-Program Orientation session.
+In addition to the college's admission requirements, students must also apply for admission to the Vocational Nursing Program.

 To register for any VNSG course a student must submit an application to the Vocational Nursing program, attend a Pre-Program Orientation session, and be accepted into the Vocational Nursing Program.